Divy63/Human-Computer-Interaction/Milestone 1.md

 3.**Door Lock Codes** – Codes that lock doors are easy to use for everyone, whether a beginner, a novice or an expert.
 You input the right code and the door unlocks, pretty straightforward.
 However, a common issue is that once you enter a number, you can’t undo it without starting over.
 Mistakes happen frequently and when they do, this design flaw can be frustrating.
 This design is accessible, but this flaw shows a limitation on user experience.

 4.**Peggo card reader** – sometimes doesn’t read the card correctly and still beeps that you have insufficient funds even when you do

+### Divy

+1. **Electric Milk Frother** - The device allows users to create froth or foam in milk.
+I use it to make froth in my coffee my main purpose is to just mix coffee, milk and sugar well.It has very simple but effective user interface and I find it to be very successful.
+It only has one button and pushing that button starts the frother which then can be used to do the thing we want it to.
+2.